Quill-OS/quill/README.md

 ```
 xzcat inkbox.xz | dd of=/dev/mmcblk0
 ```
 <b>IMPORTANT:</b> InkBox OS does NOT provide ANY WARRANTY at all and we are not responsible if you brick your device with one of the factory images or update bundles available online.
-See [legal information](https://github.com/Kobo-InkBox/blob/master/LEGAL.md)
+See [legal information](https://github.com/Kobo-InkBox/inkbox/blob/master/LEGAL.md) for more details.

 ## How do I upgrade InkBox?
 To upgrade InkBox, go to http://23.163.0.39/bundles/inkbox/native/update/ and extract the files for your device onto the `.inkbox` folder in the USB storage partition.